neo-project/neo-express/docs/command-reference.md

 option.

 > Note, the ability to checkpoint a running blockchain will be added in a future
-> version of NEO-Express
+> version of Neo-Express

 ### neo-express checkpoint restore

-The `checkpoint restore` command enables the user to discard the current state of a NEO-Express blockchain and replace it with the state from the checkpoint.
+The `checkpoint restore` command enables the user to discard the current state of a Neo-Express blockchain and replace it with the state from the checkpoint.
 If there is no existing blockchain state, restore essentially works as an import.
 If there is existing blockchain state, the user must specify the `--force|-f` option.